Law Student Outlines Selected by

 Wagner breached contract with Lumley to work for Gye.

-Lumley sued Gye on tortious interference of contractual relations.
+Lumley sued Gye on tortious interference of contractual

 Common law action of enticement